-Next week we’ll take a look at how to use Behaviour reports in Analytics and also Remarketing to cover off our three topics of using data effectively to sell more tickets.
+Take a look at Part 2 where we cover how to use Behaviour reports in Analytics and also Remarketing to cover off our three topics of using data effectively to sell more tickets.

 For any questions about this blog please reach out to your Account Manager.